If You Were Dying… Would Gratitude Be Your First Thought?

 “Not only is Miss Joannie still alive one year after her grim prognosis (because of YOU!!
-And all the good deeds you’ve shared),” states an update on the Joannie from Pringle Facebook page from Oct.
+And all the good deeds you’ve shared),” stated an update on the Joannie from Pringle Facebook page from Oct.
 15, 2010, “but last week she was even able to drive again.
 So keep those cards and letters coming.”

 “Grateful my brother got a new job after being out of work for three years,” wrote an Austin, Texas, resident for one dot on the map.

-“I’m thankful my boss/landlord helped me get apartment so my boys and I wouldn’t be homeless.
+“I’m thankful my boss/landlord helped me get an apartment so my boys and I wouldn’t be homeless.
 I still need a warm place for my chickens,” jotted another.

 For the next five days, do the following daily: